Welcome to Mafiabuzz

 There are four parts to this program:

-1. The database which contains portfolio management calculators, models and market information
+1. Database, which contains portfolio management calculators, models and market information

-2. The manual which contains 15 lessons on portfolio management
+2. Manual, which contains the essential lessons on all aspects of portfolio management

-The DIY Portfolio Management Programme focuses on three areas:
+The DIY Portfolio Management Programme focuses on four areas:

 1. The JSE equities market

 2. The shares listed on the JSE

-3. The construction and management of portfolios of JSE listed shares
+3. The construction and selection of portfolios of JSE equity shares